-Two successive invasions of Dickeya potato pathogens occurred in Europe: first D. dianthicola in the middle of the 20th century, this pathogen being now considered as endemic, and second, D. solani at the beginning of the 21th.
-Dickeya solani and D. dianthicolacause similar symptoms on potato plants, so that they are expected to compete for the same resources.
+Two successive invasions of Dickeya potato pathogens occurred in Europe: first D. dianthicola in the middle of the 20^{th} century, this pathogen being now considered as endemic, and second, D. solani at the beginning of the 21^{th} century.
+Dickeya solani and D. dianthicola cause similar symptoms on potato plants, so that they are expected to compete for the same resources.
 Over ten years, our epidemiologic surveys revealed a successful establishment of D. solani together with a maintenance of D. dianthicola.
 Our experiments contributed to explain such puzzling co-existence by contrasted advantages in different parts of the plants and therefore partially different ecological niches.

-By comparing ecological traits of D. solani and D. dianthicola, we indeed found contrasted behaviors in these species with respect to aerial parts versus tubers of S. tuberosum.
-The resident D. dianthicola more efficiently exploited host stems after an inoculation of the wounded and unwounded roots than did the invader D. solani in terms of symptom severity, proliferation and relative fitness in competition assays.
-In contrast, D. solanimore efficiently initiated the rotting process (especially at a low bacterial inoculum) and competed in tubers, with potential consequences on tubers in the fields and during storage.
+By comparing ecological traits of D. solani and D. dianthicola, using multiple strains representative of the population diversity, we indeed found contrasted behaviors in these species with respect to aerial parts versus tubers of S. tuberosum.
+The resident D. dianthicola more efficiently exploited host stems after an inoculation of the wounded and unwounded roots than did the invader D. solani, i.e., causing higher symptom incidence, and exhibiting greater proliferation and relative fitness in competition assays.
+In contrast, D. solani more efficiently initiated the rotting process (especially at a low bacterial inoculum) and outcompeted D. dianthicola in tubers, with potential consequences on tubers in the fields and during storage.
+Our experimental assays suggested that tubers represent an entry route of the D. solani invader into the potato agrosystems.

 The capacity of D. solani to cause rooting at a lower bacterial load than D. dianthicola is likely at least partly due to a higher expression of the pel enzymes, especially PelE that acts as an initiator of the plant cell wall degradation (Duprey et al., 2016).
-By comparing pel genes in several Dickeya species, Duprey et al. (2016) showed that D. solani evolved specific regulatory sequences that contributes to a different expression levels of the pelD and pelE genes compared to D. dianthicola .
-The pelAgene is truncated in D. dianthicola (Duprey et al., 2016; Raoul des Essarts et al., 2019), but full-length and expressed in D. solani , reinforcing their virulence arsenal.
-Other metabolic traits could also contribute to the fitness advantage of D. solani for exploiting tubers: comparative transcriptomics revealed a higher expression of the glyoxylate shunt in D. solani than in D. dianthicola, a pathway that contributes to exploit alternative carbon sources when sugar availability is low (Raoul des Essarts et al., 2019).
+By comparing the expression of some pel genes in emerging lesions in potato stems and tubers, we observed a higher expression of the virulence genes pelD and pelE in D. solanicompared to D. dianthicola.
+Remarkably, by comparing pelgenes in several Dickeya species, Duprey et al. (2016) showed that D. solani evolved specific regulatory sequences that contributes to a different expression level of the pelD and pelE genes compared to D. dianthicola .
+The pelAgene is truncated in D. dianthicola (Duprey et al., 2016; Raoul des Essarts et al., 2019), but full-length and expressed in D. solani (as shown in this study), reinforcing their virulence arsenal.
+Other metabolic traits could also contribute to the fitness advantage of D. solani for exploiting tubers: comparative transcriptomics revealed a higher expression of the glyoxylate shunt in D. solanithan in D. dianthicola, a pathway that contributes to exploit alternative carbon sources when sugar availability is low (Raoul des Essarts et al., 2019).